Chicago Amputation Injury Lawyers

 The team at Rosenfeld Injury Lawyers LLC understands that your injuries were not your fault.
 They were caused by the negligent actions of others.
 Our legal team has extensive experience representing people in loss of limb cases.
 We've recovered millions on behalf of the victims and their family members.
 This ensures they were adequately compensated to cover their medical expenses, household bills, lost wages, loss of future earnings, pain, suffering, and emotional damage.
 We can help your family too.

-We encourage you to contact our attorneys today to schedule a free, no-obligation case consultation.
+We encourage you to contact our Chicago amputation injury lawyers today to schedule a free, no-obligation case consultation.
 In the consult, we can discuss the merits of your monetary recovery claim.
 We accept all personal injury cases, wrongful death lawsuits, and preventable amputation injury claims through contingency fee arrangements.
 This legal contract postpones the payment of legal services until after we have successfully completed your case through a negotiated settlement or a jury verdict.

 Our law firm gets results quickly because we understand you need money now.
 We proudly offer every client a “No Win/No-Fee” Guarantee.
 This means if we are unable to secure financial compensation on your behalf, you owe us nothing.